nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/compile-waf-policies.md

 ## Add volumes and volumeMounts to NGINX Ingress Controller

-Since we are going to use bundles for WAF running on NGINX Ingress controller, we will need to modify the deployment for NIC to add volumes and volumeMounts, where NIC can pick up the bundle when new ones are uploaded to the cluster.
-This path is specific and must be correct in order for the bundle to be pickedup and used within NIC:
+In order to use the WAF security bundles, your NGINX Ingress Controller instance must have *volumes* and *volumeMounts*.
+Precise paths are used to detect when bundles are uploaded to the cluster.

-Quick overview of what needs to be added:
+Here is an example of what must be added:

 ```yaml
 volumes: